Understanding Data Formats in API Communication

 Think of data as the ingredients in a recipe.
 Structured data is like neatly labeled, pre-measured ingredients, while unstructured data is more like a bag of mixed herbs – full of potential, but requiring some sorting and processing before you can use it effectively.

-Structured Data: The Building Blocks
+Structured Data: The Building Blocks of API Communication

 Structured data is organized and predictable.
 Imagine a well-organized pantry with everything in its place, labeled and ready to use.
 This data follows a defined format, often stored in tables or spreadsheets, making it easy to search, analyze, and understand.

-Examples of structured data:
+Examples of structured data in APIs:

 - Customer information: names, addresses, phone numbers